MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

     -   Setting Intune as your MDM authority when Intune is your only MDM solution.

     -   Setting System Center Configuration Manager as your MDM authority if you have an existing implementation of Configuration Manager and you want to expand its management capabilities with Intune.

-        > [!NOTE]
-        > If you only want to leverage MDM over your end-users' owned devices, shared devices, or kiosk-type devices, setting up an MDM authority is not required.

     -   Configuring tests groups to be used to validate MDM management policies.